Hyeokgeose of Silla: Founding legend

 Sobeolgong raised him, and the six chieftains revered him.
 The chieftains made him king when he became 13 years old.
 The state was named Seorabeol.

 Upon becoming king, he married Lady Aryeong, who is said to have been born from the ribs of a dragon.

-A different version of the legend claims Hyeokgeose was a son of Lady Saso who was from a Chinese royal family and moved to the Jinhan confederacy.

 Historical context

 This legend reflects developments in the city-state stage, the six chieftains representing a loose group of Gojoseon refugees.
 The story implies the ascendency of the Bak clan over the native peoples, and may indicate horse and sun worship.

-The founding date is widely questioned today, as the Samguk Sagi was written from the viewpoint of Silla, claiming Silla's superiority and antiquity over Goguryeo and Baekje.
+The founding date is widely questioned today, as the Samguk sagi which was written in 13th century from the viewpoint of Silla, claiming Silla's superiority and antiquity over Goguryeo and Baekje.
 Silla in this traditional thinking is thought to have been founded first, followed by Goguryeo, and then Baekje.
 Archaeological evidence, however, paints a different picture, and it is suspected that Goguryeo is the oldest of the three kingdoms, with Silla developing either concurrently with Baekje or after it.

+According to the ‘’Samguk Sagi’’, the six surnames of Gojoseon were Lee, Choi, Jeong, Son, Bae, and Seol.
+However, the Lee surname is actually a surname of the Tang emperor.
+The earliest record of the Lee surname dates back to the 22nd year of Silla King Gyeongdeok (AD 763).
+The Bae surname first appeared in AD 608 as the surname of an envoy sent by the Sui Dynasty to Japan.
+The Tang Dynasty's general who had been Silla was named Xue Rengui, as same as Seol(Zh: Xue) surname to appear in the records.
+According to modern historiographical studies that classify Chinese history by dynastic periods, the Tang dynasty is regarded as the era with the highest degree of historical manipulation and textual distortion among any other era.
+Another research conducted by Shiratori Kurakichi, Naka Michiyo, and Imanishi Ryu explores the fabrication of the Gojoseon downward migration myth, which follows the same route as the Sui-Tang Chinese immigration route.